This post may contain affiliate links, please read my full disclosure policy for more details.

 – take a long piece of yarn and thread your needle

-– remove the right eye; come across the side with the needle and place it into a hole next to the right eye hole (Pic H4); pull all the way through till the yarn tail is not showing
+– remove the right eye; come across the side with the needle and place it into a stitch next to the right eye hole (Pic H4); pull all the way through till the yarn tail is not showing

 – repeat the process back and forth between the two eye holes while pulling on the yarn tightly each time you come across the side